 Fine Arts Museum

-The Fine Arts Museum is decent.
-The museum has three buildings with various themes – paintings, ancient sculptures and art, pottery, and current artwork/special exhibitions.
-The art didn’t have much cohesion.
-Many didn’t have a description so that is an opportunity for improvement.
-The main building had lovely stained glass doors and windows.
+The Fine Arts Museum is decent and one of the least visited museums that we’ve been to.
+The museum is large with three buildings with various themes – paintings, ancient sculptures and art, pottery, and current artwork/special exhibitions.
+Be sure to stop by the main building to see lovely stained glass doors and windows.
+While it was good to browse around, the art didn’t have much cohesion.
+Many artworks didn’t have a description or who the artist was so it’s an opportunity for improvement.
 Admission cost: 10,000 VND ($.45 USD).

 Ao Dai Exhibition